 - Use low-calorie condiments, such as mustard or Sriracha.
 Skip higher-calorie ones like mayo or French dip.

 - Sprinkle on low-calorie flavor, like oregano and freshly ground black pepper.

-- Skip the cheese, or choose low- or no-fat options.
+- Skip the cheese (even the blue cheese!), or choose low- or no-fat options.

 - Opt for lean proteins, such as turkey breast or salmon.